DavidFidge/InputHandlers/README.md

 **TreatModifiersAsKeys** - defaults to false - when true, shift alt and delete become keys in their own right and you'll receive key events for them.
 If false, they are treated as modifiers only and will not send their own key events.

-**RepatDelay** - milliseconds - how long to hold down a key before it starts sending key repeat events
+**RepeatDelay** - milliseconds - how long to hold down a key before it starts sending key repeat events

 **RepeatFrequency** - milliseconds - how often repeat events occur once key repeat events start occurring

 **UnmanagedKeys** - list of keys which you do not want the keyboard handler to handle

+**WaitForNeutralStateBeforeApplyingNewSubscriptions** - Whether to wait for a neutral keyboard state before applying new pending subscriptions.
+Removal of subscriptions is still performed immediately.
+Defaults to False.

 ## Example - Mouse